elastic/eland/README.md

 # What is it?

-eland is a Elasticsearch client Python package to analyse, explore and manipulate data that resides in Elasticsearch.
+Eland is a Python Elasticsearch client for exploring and analyzing data residing in Elasticsearch with a familiar Pandas-compatible API.

 Where possible the package uses existing Python APIs and data structures to make it easy to switch between numpy, pandas, scikit-learn to their Elasticsearch powered equivalents.
-In general, the data resides in Elasticsearch and not in memory, which allows eland to access large datasets stored in Elasticsearch.
+In general, the data resides in Elasticsearch and not in memory, which allows Eland to access large datasets stored in Elasticsearch.

 For example, to explore data in a large Elasticsearch index, simply create an eland DataFrame from an Elasticsearch index pattern, and explore using an API that mirrors a subset of the pandas.DataFrame API: